How To Write a CV: Tips, Tools, & Examples for 2024

 Teaching Experience

-On the other hand, an additional Teaching Experience section might be worthwhile if you have positions that complement your background or if you're applying for roles where instruction is not the direct focus but still plays a relevant role.
+If you're applying for an academic position, your teaching background should be the focus of your Work Experience section.
+However, an additional Teaching Experience section might be worthwhile if you have positions that complement your background or if you're applying for roles where instruction is not the direct focus but still plays a relevant role.

-In this section, include the following:
+In a Teaching experience section, be sure to include the following:

 • Courses, workshops, or seminars